-Establish a demand-side management revolving loan or rebate program to aid in financing more efficient equipment (residential, commercial and industrial):
+Establish a demand-side management revolving loan or rebate programme to aid in financing more efficient equipment (residential, commercial and industrial).

-With a small initial investment—potentially funded in-part by development banks—the existing capabilities of the Tonga Development Bank could be leveraged to provide ultra-low interest loans to projects that demonstrate they can generate energy savings.
-These savings are used to pay off the full amount of the loan in a 5 to 10-year period, at which point the fund is redistributed to subsequent projects.
-Rebate programs similarly encourage customer uptake of efficient technologies.
+With a small initial investment – potentially funded in part by development banks – the existing capabilities of the Tonga Development Bank could be leveraged to provide ultra-low interest loans to projects that demonstrate they can generate energy savings.
+These savings are used to pay off the full amount of the loan in a five- to ten-year period, at which point the fund is redistributed to subsequent projects.
+Rebate programmes similarly encourage customer uptake of efficient technologies.

 Example: The Thai Energy Efficiency Revolving Fund